Wednesday, 27 December 2017

 a song over

-the loud blare of a wordless noise
+the people's loud blare of noise.

 the plait of flat lights in the sky